Advertiser Disclosure: We may earn commissions when you buy through links on our site. Learn more

 Compare how real customers rate Advanced High Speed Internet and Washington Broadband based on our comprehensive database of verified customer reviews across all service types.

 When comparing customer satisfaction, Advanced High Speed Internet earns an overall rating of 5.00 / 5 stars from 1 customer reviews, while Washington Broadband maintains a 4.00 / 5 rating from 1 reviews.
-Advanced High Speed Internet outperforms Washington Broadband by 1.00 points in overall satisfaction.
-Advanced High Speed Internet's best-rated service is their offering at 0.00 / 5 stars, compared to Washington Broadband's highest-rated service, fiber, at 4.00 / 5 stars.
+Advanced High Speed Internet outperforms Washington Broadband by 1.0 points in overall satisfaction.
+Advanced High Speed Internet’s best-rated service is their Fixed Wireless offering at 5.00 / 5 stars, compared to Washington Broadband’s highest-rated service, Fixed Wireless, at 4.00 / 5 stars.

 Advanced High Speed Internet Ratings & Reviews